What is bounding box annotation?

 Run a Pilot Batch with IAA Measurement

 Annotate a 500–1,000 image pilot batch with at least three annotators labeling the same 100 images independently.
 Measure inter-annotator agreement using Cohen's Kappa or Fleiss' Kappa.
 Identify disagreement clusters and refine guidelines before scaling to production volume.
-This pilot catches 80%+ of guideline ambiguities before they contaminate the full dataset.
+This pilot is the most cost-effective investment in data quality available — it catches 80%+ of guideline ambiguities before they contaminate the full training dataset.

 04